RobuAndreiMadalin/RubiksCubeRobot/README.md

 I upgraded the hardware to ESP32, removed the external Bluetooth module, improved the code, and added step-by-step instructions so anyone can build it easily.

+The mobile application used for scanning and solving the cube can be found on the original creator’s GitHub: Yonni123’s Rubik’s Cube Robot App.

 Feel free to further improve on what I’ve done!
 Big thanks to the original creator for making this project possible.